sharonzhou/CS236G/project.md

 - Methods (6 points): Discuss and describe your approach and justify why it was used over alternate methods.
 Methods and approaches should be explained clearly supplemented with equations and diagrams.

 - Experiments (8 points): Outline the experiments which were performed to evaluate your approach.
 This could include an ablation study to demonstrate the impact of each of your methods (this is what your baseline is for), a hyper parameter search such as lambda values of loss function components, etc. If you tried to improve an existing model architecture, you could compare your experimental results with those of published works.
 Include graphs, tables, and figures to show your experimental results.
 Include the description and results of your risky experiments here!
 If it went well, congratulations!
 If it didn’t, that’s okay!
 Try to rationalize why your experiment may not have succeeded.
-Summarize your results in visuals (graph/table) and use an appropriate evaluation metric.

-- Analysis (8 points): Direct comparison to baselines/previous works and makes a good attempt at explaining results.
-Explores the tradeoffs between approaches with theoretical basis.
+- Analysis (8 points): Make a direct comparison to baselines/previous works and explain your results.
+Explore the tradeoffs between approaches with theoretical basis.

 - Conclusion (3 points):  Summarize your results and what you have learned through your exploration.
-Addresses areas for future exploration and research.
+Address areas for future exploration and research.

 Below are some additional rubric items you should be aware of: